kennysmed/lp-twitter-dm-push/README.md

 ## Environment variables

     # Number of seconds.
-    AHOLA_KEEPALIVE
+    KEEPALIVE_TIME

     # URL to ping to keep things running, and link to images in CSS.
     # The  publication's root level URL.
     # eg http://my-app-name.herokuapp.com/
-    AHOLA_URL
+    BASE_URL

     # Created when you add the RedisCloud Heroku add-on.
+Optional.
     # If not present, then it's assumed Redis is running on localhost.
     REDISCLOUD_URL